wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.0.6 =
+= 3.0.7 =
-Bug fix with WooCommerce.
-Shop Page can be used as the goal of an experiment.
+Enable/disable mu-plugin from the Settings page, plus some fixes.